CWFriends/CodeWithFriends/content/static-page/faq.md

       or clone the site locally and create pull requests for any bugs you may find.
 ---
 Below, you can find some answers to the most commonly asked questions.
-If you can't find what you are looking for, you can also ask the community on [Discord](#/) or send me a [tweet](#/)!
+If you can't find what you are looking for, you can also ask the community on [Discord](https://discord.gg/z4dJKUd).